vijayemmanuel/todo-mobile/README.md

-# play-slick-rest
+# shopping-web-app
-The Play Slick Rest is a very simple json rest api showing one way of using Play Framework 2.5 with [slick 3](https://github.com/slick/slick) library for database access.
+This Shopping ToDo Play Slick Restful App is a very simple json rest api showing one way of using Play Framework 2.5 with [slick 3](https://github.com/slick/slick) library for database access.

 It supports the following features: